 - what out-of-school trips they do and how well organised they are

 - toys and equipment - they should be in good condition and accessible

 - how open staff are with parents. high child to staff ratios may mean you get limited time with carers, but feedback is essential

 - how much continuity of care is there? even older, more confident pre-schoolers, dislike lots of change and constant new faces to get used to

 - is there a good mix of creative play, free play and sitting down activities?

 - do they have the opportunity for physical play and outdoor activities?

-For further information about nursery schools, contact your local education and library board.
+For further information about nursery schools, contact the EA in your region.

 Day nurseries are usually privately run and provide care for children aged from six weeks to five years old.
 All day nurseries must be registered and annually inspected by Social Services.